‘Duck Dynasty’ Star Sadie Robertson Admits She Suffered From An Eating Disorder That Started While On ‘DWTS’

 GOOOOOOOD morning.
 Live yo best life today.
 You better believe I'm starting this Sunday morning off with a large mint mocha frappe ❗️???? happy happy happy Sunday to everyone????
 “I keep my eyes always on the LORD.
 With him at my right hand, I will not be shaken.
 Therefore my heart is glad and my tongue rejoices; my body also will rest secure,” Psalm 16:8-9 NIV if you need a good laugh this morning I have a new video up from my wisdom teeth removal ???? [jacket – @wildbluedenim @rue21official]

-Are you shocked to hear about Sadie Robertson from Duck Dynasty’s eating disorder?
+Are you shocked to hear about Sadie Robertson from Duck Dynasty‘s eating disorder?
 Do you miss this hit show since it has been canceled?
-Sound off in the comments below on your thoughts.
+Sound off in the comments section below on your thoughts.

 [Featured Image by Mike Coppola/Getty Images]